EU probes Motorola after Microsoft, Apple complaints

 The European Commission, the EU antitrust regulator in the 27-country European Union, said it had opened two investigations into Motorola Mobility based on Microsoft's and Apple's grievances.

-The Commission said it will investigate whether Motorola has failed to honour its "irrevocable commitments" made to standard-setting organisations, which produce international standards for information and communication technologies.
+The Commission said it will investigate whether Motorola has failed to honor its "irrevocable commitments" made to standard-setting organizations, which produce international standards for information and communication technologies.

 The EU watchdog said it would also investigate whether Motorola offered unfair licensing conditions for its standard-essential patents.
 It can fine companies up to 10 percent of their global turnover if found guilty of breaching EU rules.